 Chord Qutest DAC

-Chord Qutest is a standalone DAC introduced by Chord Electronics at CES 2018 to replace its award winning predecssor, the 2Qute.
+Chord Qutest is a standalone DAC introduced by Chord Electronics at CES 2018 to replace its multi-award winning predecessor, the 2Qute.
 With DAC architecture based on the award-winning Hugo 2, Qutest offers class-leading digital conversion.

-Qutest is Chord Electronic's pure DAC (digital to analog converter), it does not contain headphone amplification or rechargeable batteries like the Hugo 2 and it is designed to improve sound quality in the home.
-It is the latest evolution of Chord's most affordable standalone DAC, the multi-award-winning 2Qute, which it directly replaces.
+Qutest is Chord Electronics' pure digital-to-analog converter; it does not contain headphone amplification or rechargeable batteries like the Hugo2 and is designed to improve sound quality in the home.
+It is Chord's most affordable standalone DAC.

 The Next Generation of Pure DACs